rajrohith/spark-native-yarn/README.md

 ```
 $> mvn -Pyarn -Phadoop-2.4 -Dhadoop.version=2.4.0 -DskipTests clean install
 ```
+The build should take 20-30 min depending on your machine.
 You should see a successful build
 ```
 INFO] ------------------------------------------------------------------------
 [INFO] Reactor Summary: